2.5 GenAI Prompting

 Various practitioners have developed strategies for creating prompts and with experience have identified the most effective methods for prompting.
 Ethan Mollick (November 2023) offers the best advice: “You can become a world expert in the application of AI to your domain by just using AI a lot until you figure out what it is good and bad at.”
 His best advice is to not complicate things.
 As an example, Mollick offers the following prompt: “I need to write an email to a teacher for an extension. help” (November 2023).
 It can be that simple.
 Most prompts created for business purposes, however, will require more information.

 Whatever approach you use, adopting skillful and thoughtful methods that are adapted to changing contexts and purposes will save you time and result in usable outputs.
-Carefully planning your communication as discussed in the chapter on Choosing and Using genAI is the first step in prompt crafting.
+Completing a careful problem analysis including your purpose, audience, and context, as discussed in the chapter on Choosing and Using GenAI, is the first step in effectively creating your prompting strategy.
+Eventually, with experience and experimentation, you will find a strategy that works best for you and your routine needs.

 1. Role: Roles can be delineated in two ways depending on the genAI model you are working with.
 You can give the model a role (“You are the manager of a small accounting department in a local supermarket”; “You are a tutor specializing in the subject of finance”), or you can identify your role (“I am an office assistant at a building engineering company”).
 Note that no actual company identifiers are included; this is to align with the need to maintain confidentiality especially if you are not using an enterprise version of the genAI model.
 Identifying either your role or that of the genAI itself will help the application understand the range of responsibilities and knowledge from which it will draw for its response and how it will interact with you.